smarter-sh/community/contributors/guide/contributing.md

 - [Documentation](#documentation)
 - [Issues Management or Triage](#issues-management-or-triage)

-Kubernetes is open source, but many of the people working on it do so as their day job.
+Smarter is open source, but many of the people working on it do so as their day job.
 In order to avoid forcing people to be "at work" effectively 24/7, we want to establish some semi-formal protocols around development.
 Hopefully, these rules make things go more smoothly.
 If you find that this is not the case, please complain loudly.